mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 Outside of that, I've been working on making it easier to define new responses.
 Currently, all the responses are baked into the code, but I want to make them editable through the web UI.

 I'm not sure where Lenny will go as a project.
 I might release it as a free open-source tool, but I feel like people might be willing to pay for this as a hosted service.
 For now, I'm just working on it for my own entertainment, but I hope to offer it to others in the next few months.

-I just realized that the [Lenny telemarketing bot](https://www.lennytroll.com/) author seems to be making his own business for it, so I'll probably have to change the name.
+I just realized as I'm writing this that the [Lenny telemarketing bot](https://www.lennytroll.com/) author seems to be building a business around his chatbot, so I'll probably have to change the name.

 ### [PicoShare](http://pico.rocks)